sihatafnan/meta-archive-visualization/README.md

 # meta-archive-visualization
 The goal of this task is to show some information visualization related to account privacy to a facebook user.
-This task was done as part of CS204 : Usable Security and Privacy course's Homework 1.
+This task was done as part of UCI's CS204 : Usable Security and Privacy course's Homework 1.

 ### How to run